Will Wearing A Medical Alert Button Make Me Look Old?

 First, you need to get that puppy trained!
 Pets are wonderful companions for seniors and help us stay happy, healthy, and active – but pets and senior falls are a serious problem.
 You got lucky that time.

 Second, you have the wrong idea about today’s medical alert bracelets and pendants.
 You’re thinking of those bracelets from the 1970’s that looked like some blocky James Bond-style gadget.
 People would wear them for a while, but get tired of the bracelet getting in the way, pinching the wrist during exercise, or making them look “old.”
-Today’s medical alert buttons aren’t like that.
-They’re smaller and more comfortable.
+Today’s medical life alert systems aren’t like that.
+They have alert buttons that are smaller and more comfortable.

 Anyway, it seems like everyone I meet nowadays is wearing some fitness tracker wristband, so a medical alert button bracelet fits right in with that fashion trend.
 The necklace buttons are even less noticeable.
 Why not get both?
 Lots of folks do that.
 My Bay Alarm Medical system gave me the choice of either a wristband or a necklace, but plenty of people buy an extra.
 That way, you can choose based on your outfit or activity.